PedroHSacramento/Four-Color-Theorem---December-24th-2019/README.md

 # Four-Color-Theorem
 Implementation of algorithm to 4-color planar graphs in C. Based on the paper https://people.math.gatech.edu/~thomas/PAP/fc.pdf.

 Sample graphs are provided as example_x.txt.
-The input graphs must be loopless, planar triangulation, and with no parallel edges.
+The input graphs must be loopless, planar, triangulated, and without parallel edges.
 The format of the input graph is as follows: <br/>
 <br/>
 n <- number of vertices <br/>
 degree(v1) degree(v2) … degree(vn) <- degree of vertex 1, vertex 2, …, vertex n. <br/>